Species:

 Chuckwallas are large vegetarian lizards that escape their predators by wedging themselves into rock crevices and then puffing themselves up with air so that they can't be pulled out.
 This one must have thought we were predators because it found a crevice to occupy as soon as we got a few steps nearer.

-Most reference works still use the name Sauromalus obesus for this species.
+Older reference works used the name Sauromalus obesus for this species.

 This morning hike was chuckwalla heaven.
 Chuckwallas like to be nice and warm before they clamber about chomping on desert vegetation, so they spend mornings basking in the sun.
 We must have timed our hike just perfectly: chuckwallas were everywhere (we counted 36), and many of them were not yet sufficiently warm to run off when we got near.